ORNL-AMO/ORNL-Weather/README.md

 # NCEI/NOAA Local Climatological Data Retrieval
 ### About

-This program is for requesting weather data from National Centers for Environmental Information (NCEI).
-Same as the [NCEI LCD Website](https://www.ncei.noaa.gov/maps/lcd/) this program will give the user the option to select a weather station they wish to receive data from, choose the dataset elements, the timeframe over which they need their data and will give the user the ability to download the csv for that selected data.
-This program will give the user the ability to instantly receive this data rather then waiting for the NCEI Website to send it to them.
+This program is for requesting Local Climatological weather data from the National Centers for Environmental Information (NCEI).
+Similarly to [NOAA LCD Website](https://www.ncdc.noaa.gov/cdo-web/datatools/lcd), this program gives the user the option to select one or more weather stations they wish to receive data from, choose their desired data types, select the timeframe over which they need their data, and provides the data to the user in the form of a downloadable csv or json file.
+Unlike NOAA's built-in tool, this program allows the user to instantly receive this data rather than waiting for NCEI to send it via email.
+This program also includes additional functions not found in NOAA's built-in tool, including but not limited to searching for stations within a specified distance, selecting specific data types, displaying additional information about available data types, and removal of entries that are missing relevant data.

 ## Dependencies